1Password/postman-integration-secrets-edu-ut-edition/README-new.md

 ```

 - Follow the directions to select the secrets you want to inject into your Postman account
+  - In this example, the secrets `login`, `basic-auth`, and `postman-api-key` were selected to be injected into Postman
-- The secrets will able available for you to use in your Postman account under an environment named `1password-secrets`
+- After the command finishes executing, the secrets will able available for you to use in your Postman account under an environment named `1password-secrets`
-  - *Note*: The name of the secrets correspond to the reference of the location where the secrets are stored in 1Password
+  - *Note*: The name of the secrets correspond to the 1Password reference path of the secret fields

 <img src="./assets/postman-env.png" alt="Postman API Key Storage in 1Password" width="700"/>